NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 #### D8.
 Water-filled Pit
 > [!note]+ Read Aloud
-> This large chamber is empty aside from two holes in the floor, one a jagged rip where the floor has fallen away, the other a perfectly square opening with a shaft leading down.
+> This large chamber is empty aside from a hole in the floor.
+A perfectly square opening with a shaft leading down.
 The shaft is full of water after about thirty-five feet and a wooden barrel bobs on the surface.
 A crude rope ladder descends to the surface of the water.

 The doppelgangers use this room to gain access to their underground warrens.
 Traditionally, the members of the gang sit in the barrel, floating in the water as the level slowly drains down 40 feet to the floor below, just outside area D9.
 When they wish to go up, they simply reverse the process, sitting in the barrel as the water level is slowly raised.
 This process takes a full minute.